xiaojieliu123/xiaojieliu1002.github.io/content/home/projects.md

 weight = 65  # Order that this section will appear.

 title = "Work in progress"
-subtitle = "(incomplete draft available on requests)"
+subtitle = "(Incomplete drafts.
+Available on requests)"

 [content]
   # Page type to display.
 E.g. project.